Skip to Content

 Frequently Asked Questions

-Why do my roast vegetables get soggy?
+Why do roasted vegetables get soggy?

-Can roasted root vegetables be made ahead?
-Frozen?
+Can roasted vegetables be made ahead?

-Are root vegetables low carb?
+Are root vegetables slow carb friendly?

 Like this recipe?
 It helps me out greatly if you leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below and maybe even leave me a quick comment too!